OOPSpam/blog/_posts/2024-09-12-best-wordpress-form-builder-plugins.md

 <br/>

-We've been working with WordPress form builder plugins for over five years, mainly integrating the [OOPSpam WordPress anti-spam plugin](https://wordpress.org/plugins/oopspam-anti-spam/) with them.
+We've been working with WordPress forms for over five years, mainly integrating the [OOPSpam WordPress anti-spam plugin](https://wordpress.org/plugins/oopspam-anti-spam/) with them.
 This involves coding, creating forms and testing them.

 I also spend a lot of time working on articles like [how to build accessibility forms](https://www.oopspam.com/blog/accessible-forms) and [building a complete contact form](https://www.oopspam.com/blog/contact-form-with-PHP).